UPPMAX/programming_formalisms/docs/misc/faq.md

     ![The Python version from VS Code](vs_code_python_version.png)

-### Can you run Python from VS Code?
+### How do I run Python from VS Code?

-Yes.

-You do need to install the Python extension in VS Code.
+You need to install the Python extension in VS Code.
 Here is a step-by-step guide.

 In VS Code, click on the 'Extensions' panel.